R Programming Language – Introduction

 Since R is much similar to other widely used languages syntactically, it is easier to code and learn in R. Programs can be written in R in any of the widely used IDE like R Studio, Rattle, Tinn-R, etc. After writing the program save the file with the extension .r.
 To run the program use the following command on the command line:

 Welcome to GFG!

 - R is the most comprehensive statistical analysis package.
 As new technology and concepts often appear first in R.

 - As R programming language is an open source.
 Thus, you can run R anywhere and at any time.

-- R programming language is suitable for GNU/Linux and Windows operating system.
+- R programming language is suitable for GNU/Linux and Windows operating systems.

-- R programming is cross-platform which runs on any operating system.
+- R programming is cross-platform and runs on any operating system.

 - In R, everyone is welcome to provide new packages, bug fixes, and code enhancements.

 - In the R programming language, the standard of some packages is less than perfect.

 - Although, R commands give little pressure on memory management.
 So R programming language may consume all available memory.